-To save the new investigations that you create by applying modifications to the List view, click the floppy disk icon at the top right of the view.
+To save the new investigations that you create by applying modifications to the List view, click the menu icon at the top right of the view and select Save investigation... or press Ctrl+S.

 Getting a graphical representation of the data